 ⇒ If you’re looking for some more activity during your visit check out this great post on The Best Hikes in Singapore

 The Marina Bay Sands light show is worth seeing as the Singapore city skyline view is fantastic.
-There are then loads of sprouting fountains in the bay that explode and have different light colours projected onto them.
-All to 13 minutes of very Disney style music.
-My favourite bit of the Marina Bay Sands light show in Singapore was the many many bubbles that exploded on the land side – always very cute to see small children determinedly chasing bubbles!
+There are then loads of sprouting fountains in the bay that explode and have different light colors projected onto them.
+All to 13 minutes of very Disney-style music.

 Singapore One Day Itinerary Options